PRT Project Poster|

 A one-loop circulator could connect nearby areas with the BART/LRT/bus station.
 Major roadways, railroad tracks

 and a creek separate BART from high-density housing, the Great Mall, The Pines neighborhood,

-and a new elementary school and public park planned to serve the area.
+and a new elementary school and public park being built to serve the area.

 BART Circulator - stations